timklapdor/csulx/_pages/mixer.md

         </div>
         <div class="col" title="Interaction between Students">
         <h4>Active scaffolded discussion</h4>
         <p>An active Discussion Board with clear communication protocols is established.
-Specific forums are created for assessments and topic areas for students to use and prompts are provided to student throughout learning content to encourage student contributions.
+Specific forums are created for assessments and topic areas for students to use and prompts are provided to students throughout learning content to encourage student contributions.
 These focus questions provide opportunities for students to share their experiences, knowledge and perspectives in an open dialogue.</p>

         </div>
         <div class="col" title="Teacher Presence">